Join a Russell Group university where teaching is informed by our research-active staff.

 - join an intellectually enquiring community that creates and shares knowledge – it is a stimulating and exciting environment for learning

 - benefit from our strong reputation – we attract substantial research income and top teachers, and conduct research with government, business and charities

 Do your own researchDo your own research

-With support from our experienced researchers, you’ll have plenty of opportunities to do your own research and make discoveries alongside academic staff.
+With support from our experienced researchers, you will have plenty of opportunities to do your own research and make discoveries alongside academic staff.

 In the process, you’ll develop skills that graduate employers look for, such as research skills, problem-solving and critical thinking.

 Recently students have helped to uncover a Roman villa in Somerset and developed a sustainable way to brew beer.

 All students will undertake a dissertation or research project, giving you the chance to study in depth a topic that interests you, and boost your CV with skills such as critical thinking and problem solving.